 ‘Where are you going?’
 Peaches voice comes out of the darkness.

-‘Somewhere you shouldn’t be going!’
+‘Somewhere you shouldn’t be following us!’

 ‘Don’t worry… I know this forest, I grew up here,’ Blake adds reassuringly, tugging at his hand, taking him further away from the house.